 As shown in Table 1, statin trials, including both primary and secondary prevention trials, have consistently shown the beneficial effect of statins on cardiovascular disease, primarily by lowering LDL levels.
-The cholesterol treatment trialists analyzed data from 18,686 subjects with diabetes (mostly type 2 diabetes) from 14 randomized trials [27].
+The Cholesterol Treatment Trialists analyzed data from 18,686 subjects with diabetes (mostly type 2 diabetes) from 14 randomized trials [44].
 In the statin treated group there was a 9% decrease in all cause mortality, a 13% decrease in vascular mortality, and a 21% decrease in major vascular events per 38mg/dl reduction in LDL cholesterol.
-The beneficial effect of statin treatment on cardiovascular events in patients with diabetes was similar to that seen in non-diabetic subjects.
+The beneficial effect of statin therapy was seen in both primary and secondary prevention patients.
+The effect of statin treatment on cardiovascular events in patients with diabetes was similar to that seen in non-diabetic subjects.
 Thus, these studies indicate that statins are beneficial in reducing cardiovascular disease in patients with diabetes.
 Because of the large number of patients with diabetes included in the Heart Protection Study (HPS) and CARDS these two studies will be discussed in greater depth.